 PolarExplorers South Pole Last Degree

-Join us on an unforgettable adventure steeped in austere and remote beauty as we ski the last degree to the South Pole, our most popular Antarctic expedition.
+Join us on an unforgettable adventure as we ski the last degree to the South Pole, our most popular Antarctic expedition.
 Unlike North Pole expeditions, you will traverse terra firma all the way to the South Pole, so to speak.
 Roughly two miles of ice separates your skis from firm ground (as opposed to the Arctic Icecap where between 0 and about 5 meters of ice floats atop the Arctic Ocean).
 Despite the immense ice thickness, the skiing surface is very flat.
 So the physical challenge is one of endurance rather than technical skiing skill.

 Expect driving winds and frigid temperatures.
 Sled weights range between 30 and 40 kilos, and, as with all PolarExplorers expeditions, you'll be involved with almost every aspect of the journey from pitching camp, to cooking meals and, if you choose, trying your hand at polar navigation.
 We will work our way to the Pole as a team, and celebrate as a team upon our arrival at 90 degrees south!